Gageperrin/it-notes/it-topics/cissp.md

 There are a number of common vulnerabilities across security architectures.

-A single point of failure refers to the minimum necessary but sufficient condition of failure that would cause a failure in teh system.
+A single point of failure refers to the minimum necessary but sufficient condition of failure that would cause a failure in the system.
 Points of failure can be mitigated through redundancy to support high availability and failover.

 Bypass controls are intended methods to bypass and access administration settings but do introduce a risk vector in the security architecture.
 Strong protections around these bypass contorls can help mitigate or prevent their exploitation.
 This can be done via segregation of duties, logging and monitoring, and physical security.

+Buffer overflow is when user input is not properly validated and can overflow data to gain unintended access to target system by overwriting system commands when memory is exceeded.

 Time-of-Check Time-of_use (TOCTOU) is a short window between when something is used and when authorization or access for that use is checked.
 This window is a risk vector for exploitation and can be referred to as a "race condition".
 Frequency of access checks can help mitigate this.